CloudChi/FX-Framework/Error_Trapping_Returning.md

 In Frameworks coding practices:
 - Error is thrown by a subscript
 - **IS** caught
-- Returned as JSONObject Error Package (aka JEP)
+- Returned as JSONObject error package
   - Includes script name
   - Human-readable error
   - FileMaker error code
 - Short circuits any calling scripts
-  - Which add their script name to JEP
+  - Which add their script name to JSONObject
-  - Pass JEP to their calling script
+  - Then pass JSONObject to their calling script
-- Top script calls JEP parsing rountine
+- Top script calls error display script which:
-- Then calls a routine which displays:
+  - parses JSONObject error package
-  - showing human-readable and actionable error text
+  - displays human-readable and actionable error text
-  - showing full path of error through scripts
+  - including full path of error through scripts
     - not just script that threw error

 ```mermaid